cheneric/boot-java/README.md

 ### Overview

-This is a Spring Boot starter template in Java.
+This is a Spring Boot starter project template for Java.

 ### Technologies